-In 2018, the Perseid Meteor Shower will peak during the night of August 12 during a new moon.
+In 2019, the Perseid Meteor Shower will peak during the night of August 12 during a new moon.
 Conditions couldn't be better!
-For more about the 2018 Perseids, see the Sky and Telescope article on 2018 Meteor Showers.

 Up in the thinner air of the Sierra Nevada away from the light pollution of the city, the Perseid Meteor Shower puts on a show worth watching!
 Every year from late July through much of August, our planet crosses the orbit of the Swift-Tuttle comet.
 Tiny bits of debris, mostly about the size of a grain of sand, left behind by the comet enter the atmosphere and burn up as meteors or shooting stars as they are often known.
 When the Perseids are at their peak, you can see as many as 90 meteors per hour.